A tasty baked dish of lamb, pasta and tomatoes covered in a white sauce and topped with grated cheese.

-- Increase the heat, add the lamb, and stir-fry for 3–4 minutes until browned all over, breaking up any lumps as it is cooking.
+- Increase the heat, add the lamb, and stir-fry for 3–4 minutes until browned all over, breaking up any clumps as it is cooking.

 - Now reduce the heat and stir through the tomato purée/paste and cook for 1–2 minutes.

-- Then stir in the tomatoes, bay leaves, and stock, and season.
+- Stir in the tomatoes, bay leaves, stock, and seasoning.
 Bring to the boil, then reduce the heat and simmer for 35–40 minutes.

 - Cook the macaroni in boiling salted water as directed on the packet.
 Drain well.

-- Pour the white sauce evenly over the top and scatter with cheese.
+- Pour the white sauce over the top and spread evenly to cover the mixture.